MockingbirdME/game_md/magic/arcane_powers.md

     * (1+) - increase the target’s cold or fire resistance by X plus one per additional success spent.
 * Selective Perception - short, mind or perception, all mages
     * (1+) - target a character, the difficulty to affect them is equal to 1+ their mind or perception stat depending on which arcane theme the character gets this power from or his choice if he has the power by itself.
 The targeted character suffers X penalty dice to perception checks  with one sense against one item (character, specific smell, bag of gold, etc.) this may cause the character to make checks when they would not normally be needed.
 Additional successes may be spent to add an additional sense or penalty die to this effect.
-* Sense Health - short, healing, all mages
+* Sense Health - medium, healing, all mages
     * Diagnose (4+) - gain X bonus dice to a medical diagnostic skill check on one target character, this check may reveal illnesses, injuries, or conditions otherwise not testable for by a standard examination such as a healed fracture, non-symptomatic carrier of a disease, or weather or not the character is pregnant.
 Additional successes can be used to find out additional information about the character’s health that was initially found during the diagnostics, for each success used in this way ask the GM one simple question about a diagnosed item (ex: how old is the fracture?
 How is the disease spread?
 Is it a boy or girl?) .
     * Monitoring (1+) - allows the mage to monitor the state of one diagnosed item for X minutes + 1 minute per additional success.
 * Sense Magic - medium, arcane, all Mages